How Aardling facilitated Billie’s strategic pivot using Domain-Driven Design

 Aardling helped Billie during their pivot to Buy Now Pay Later (BNPL) by doing both strategic software mapping and detailed domain modelling.

 Aardling came in during Billie's pivot to Buy Now Pay Later (BNPL) to do strategic software mapping and detailed domain modelling.

 Better, more refined models emerged; representing the business process more accurately.

-Better communication between components began and as a consequence of the improved separation of Bounded Contexts, a better team organisation was established too.
+Better communication between teams emerged and as a consequence of the improved separation of Bounded Contexts, a better team organisation was established too.

 Third party invoicing is traditionally a highly manual process, but Billie has managed to turn it completely digital.
 Now, they are expanding by offering a Buy Now Pay Later (BNPL) payment method for B2B e-commerce.
 With a $100 million Series C investment and a partnership with Klarna, they continue to succesfully simplify the business purchasing experience.

 "After the first years of our market fit journey, we pivoted to BNPL.
 As is common in fast changing startups,

 our early software architecture and anaemic domain models weren’t fit for purpose anymore.This is why we decided to bring in Aardling."